-Transcripts are issued upon request from the student.
-The first request is free, subsequent requests are \$5.00 each, payable before a transcript can be released.
+Transcripts are issued upon request from the student through the University website.
+The cost is \$10.00 per transcript, payable before the transcript can be released.
 Grades and transcripts cannot be released unless all financial obligations to the University have been met.